mmgen/mmgen-wallet/doc/wiki/using-mmgen/Recovering-Your-Keys-Without-the-MMGen-Software.md

 Let's take this scenario to its logical extreme and assume you've lost all backup copies of the software, MMGen's project page has disappeared from Github (or been hacked) and no other repositories or copies are available on the Internet.
-The following tutorial will show you how to recover your keys in the event this unlikely combination of circumstances ever occurs.
+The following tutorial will show you how to recover the private keys for your coin addresses in the event this unlikely combination of circumstances ever occurs.

+In addition to private keys, this tutorial can also be used to recover passwords generated with the `mmgen-passgen` command.

 #### <a name='a_rs'>Obtaining the binary seed</a>